 FAT LIP SLURS

 This lip slur exercise is based on an exercise that London-based tuba player Oren Marshall led during a masterclass for all of the tuba players involved in the 2019 Philip Jones Brass Ensemble Competition.
-The exercise consists of lip slurs played over a funky 7/8 beats that allows the player to focus on smooth air flow with unique rhythmic patterns.
+The exercise consists of lip slurs played over a funky 7/8 beat that allows the player to focus on smooth air flow with unique rhythmic patterns.